cetz-package/cetz/src/lib/plot.typ

 /// Add an anchor to a plot environment
 ///
-/// This function is simillar to `draw.anchor` but it takes an additional
+/// This function is similar to `draw.anchor` but it takes an additional
 /// axis tuple to specify which axis coordinate system to use.
 ///
 /// #example(```